agnanachandran/gradebook-android/README.md

 Gradebook is an android project designed by students, for students.

-The app is planned to be released in January 2013.
+The app is planned to be released in Summer 2013.